25prabhu10/notes/docs/Languages/Git/Git.md

 ### Remote Repository

 When we clone a remote repository, a reference of that remote repository will be added to your local repository configuration.
-This reference is used to communicate changes between the local repository and the remote repository.
+This reference is used to communicate changes between the local repository and the remote repository

 - URL can be HTTPS or SSH